Solo Travel in Italy

 - Can I drink the water?
-Tap water is okay to drink but you may prefer the taste of bottled water.
+Tap water is okay to drink but you may prefer the taste of bottled water or take your own water filter with you.
 In rural areas check with your hosts if it is okay to drink or buy bottled water.

 - Is tipping expected?
 The service charge is sometimes included in the bill.
-Tipping is not expected but if you feel the service is good you can round up your bill.
+Tipping is not expected but if you feel the service is good during your solo trip in Italy you can round up your bill.